 Despite us all understanding that running red lights carries risks, it is clear that drivers continue to engage in this risky behavior.
 The AAA Foundation’s latest Traffic Safety Culture Index also indicates that 85 percent of drivers view red light running as very dangerous, yet nearly one in three say they blew through a red light within the past 30 days when they could have stopped safely.
 More than 2 in 5 drivers also say it is unlikely they’ll be stopped by police for running a red light.
 The reasons why drivers run red lights vary with individual circumstances but can include factors such as:

 - Being in a hurry

 - Poorly judging traffic lights when arriving at an intersection

 Have You or a Loved One Been Injured Because a Driver Ran a Red Light?

 If you were injured in a crash caused by a driver who ran a red light, you should talk to an experienced personal injury attorney about your legal options as soon as possible.
-As the South Florida at Leifer Law Firm, we offer well over two decades of combined experience handling personal injury cases throughout the Sunshine State.
+As the South Florida at Leifer & Ramirez, we offer well over two decades of combined experience handling personal injury cases throughout the Sunshine State.
 We will fight to hold those responsible for your loss accountable and win compensation to cover medical bills, lost wages, and pain and suffering.
 Contact us today to begin.